AI Kitchen Remodel: See Your Kitchen Before You Spend a Dollar

 Less storage due to open shelves

-For a smaller kitchen — especially with a baby on the way — a closed layout with more cabinetry might actually be the smartest option.
+For a smaller kitchen — especially with a baby on the way — a closed layout with more cabinetry is the smartest option.

-More wall space usually means more storage, and storage becomes priceless over time.
+More wall space means more storage, and storage becomes priceless over time.

 How These Designs Were Created